 Each piece is fully customisable using organic dyes and precious metals.
 I’ve had the privilege of viewing a shawl embellished with custom gold leaf detail and it just took that feeling of luxury to another level.
 For further information on how you can purchase your very own piece of South American history, book an appointment with Basilissa by contacting them on email@example.com.

-Lastly, you can shop my look from the widget below.
 I truly hope you loved learning about this rare, exquisite material and the beautiful Basilissa brand.
 The fact that it is known by so few makes it all the more precious.

 PIN THIS FOR LATER